March 22, 2009

-It is a well-known scene – Jesus being baptized in the Jordan River by John the Baptist.
-Why was it necessary for Jesus, who is God in the flesh, to be baptized?
-Why did the Spirit of God send Jesus into the wilderness for forty days to be tempted by Satan?
+Jesus’ baptism in the Jordan River by John the Baptist is a well-known scene.
+But why was it necessary for Jesus, who was God in the flesh, to be baptized in the first place?
+And why did the Spirit of God then send Jesus into the wilderness for forty days to be tempted by Satan?
 Alistair Begg reminds us that Christ persistently identified with sinners, even enduring inconceivable temptations at the hand of Satan.
-Through it all Christ satisfied His Father and ultimately procured forgiveness for lost men and women.
+Through it all, Christ satisfied His Father and ultimately procured forgiveness for lost men and women.

 9In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 10And when he came up out of the water, immediately he saw the heavens being torn open and the Spirit descending on him like a dove.
 11And a voice came from heaven, “You are my beloved Son;4 with you I am well pleased.”